mahinbs/poker/README.md

 - **Layout**: Adjust grid columns and spacing
 - **Content**: Update menu items, stats, and sections
 - **Styling**: Use Tailwind classes for quick styling changes

+### White-Label Branding
+- Place a client logo at `public/branding/logo.png` (PNG, transparent background recommended).
+- The logo appears in the branding header and as the site favicon.

+### Fonts
+- The platform uses the Manrope font via Google Fonts and Tailwind `font-sans`.

 ## License